 It follows that 2.5mm text should be used for general purposes, 3.5mm for secondary titles such as SECTION A-A and in plant schedules.

-If there is a requirement to print a version of the design that uses transparency to ‘see through’ the upper canopy of your planting plan, have you made a copy of the design and stored it within model space (sans plant symbols) in case you need to print a very high resolution of the design.
-High-resolution PDFwriters do not print designs properly if transparency is used.
+Suppose you need to print a version of the design that uses transparency to ‘see through’ the upper canopy of your planting plan.
+Have you made a copy of the design and stored it within model space (sans plant symbols) in case you need to print a very high design resolution?
+High-resolution PDF writers do not print designs correctly if transparency is used.

-Tip: Use the view switch to check for the presence of transparency in entities.
+Tip: Use the view switch to check for transparency in entities.

 Check via the blocks command that each block in the drawing has a suitable base point.
-In most cases, the base point will be the center of a symbol.
+In most cases, the base point will be the centre of a symbol.

-If a grid sheet is required, is it to be placed in model space or in layout spaces?
+If a grid sheet is required, will it be placed in model or layout spaces?

 Have you run the gCADPlus sustainable calculator over your design?